MDNA (album): Commercial performance

 In Australia, the album debuted at number one and was certified gold by the Australian Recording Industry Association (ARIA) for shipments of 35,000 copies during its first week.
 It became Madonna's tenth chart-topping album in Australia, which made her the solo artist with the most number-one albums of all time, thus surpassing Jimmy Barnes, and placed behind only the Beatles with 14 and U2 with 11.
 In Japan, MDNA debuted at number four on the Oricon Albums Chart with first-week sales of 31,000 physical units.
 In the same week, her Warner Bros.-released box set, The Complete Studio Albums (1983–2008), also debuted at number nine, making Madonna the first international female artist in Japanese chart history to have two albums in the top ten.
 With those two releases, Madonna accumulated 22 top-ten albums in Japan, more than any other international artist.
 MDNA was certified gold by the Recording Industry Association of Japan (RIAJ) for shipments of 100,000 units.
 Madonna also set a record for a foreign album in Turkey as MDNA sold over 30,000 copies within four days, outselling all Turkish domestic albums.

 In the United Kingdom, the album debuted at the top of the UK Albums Chart with first-week sales of 56,335 copies.
 It became Madonna's 12th album to top the chart, breaking the record previously held by Elvis Presley, as the solo artist with the most number-one albums ever.
 Up to that point, only the Beatles had more number-one albums in British chart history, with 15.
 Presley reclaimed that record with his posthumous compilation album, The Wonder of You (2016).
+In February 2025, Taylor Swift broke Madonna's record as the female artist with the highest amount of number ones on the chart, with Lover (Live from Paris) (2019).
 MDNA stayed in the top ten for two weeks before descending the chart.
 As of March 2015, the album had sold 134,803 copies in the country, being certified gold by the British Phonographic Industry (BPI).
 In Russia, the album debuted atop the chart with 26,000 sold.
 After two weeks, the album accumulated sales of over 50,000 units there and 1.5 million streams, and was later certified seven-times platinum equivalent for sales of 70,000 copies.
 Across Europe, the album reached the top of the charts in Belgium, Croatia, Czech Republic, Finland, Hungary, Ireland, Italy, Poland, Spain and Sweden, and the top ten in other nations.